-AO1.1

-A site stormwater quality management plan (SQMP) is prepared, and:

-- a. is consistent with any local area stormwater management planning, and - b. provides for achievable stormwater quality treatment measures meeting design objectives listed below in Table A (construction phase) and Table B (post construction phase), or current best practice environmental management, reflecting land use constraints, such as: - erosive, dispersive and/or saline soil types - landscape features (including landform) - acid sulfate soil and management of nutrients of concern - rainfall erosivity.
+Acceptable outcomes Plan to avoid/minimise new impacts P01 A01.1 The development is planned and designed A site stormwater quality management plan (SQMP) is prepared, and: considering the land use constraints of the site a. is consistent with any local area stormwater management planning, for achieving stormwater design objectives. b. provides for achievable stormwater quality treatment measures meeting design objectives listed below in Table A (construction phase) and Table B (post construction phase), or current best practice environmental managements, reflecting land use constraints, such as: erosive, dispersive, sodic and/or saline soil types landscape features (including landform) acid sulfate soil and management of nutrients of concern rainfall erosivity.

-Development does not discharge wastewater to a waterway or off site unless demonstrated to be best practice environmental management for that site.

-A wastewater management plan (WWMP) is prepared by a suitably qualified person and addresses:

-- a. wastewater type, and

-- b. climatic conditions, and

-- c. water quality objectives (WQOs), and

-- d. best-practice environmental management, and

-The WWMP provides that wastewater is managed in accordance with a waste management hierarchy that:

-- a. avoids wastewater discharges to waterways, or - if wastewater discharge to waterways cannot practicably be avoided, minimises wastewater discharge to waterways by re-use, recycling, recovery and treatment for disposal to sewer, surface water and groundwater.

-Performance outcomes Acceptable outcomes A03.1

-Any non-tidal artificial waterway is located in a way that is compatible with the land use constraints of the site for protecting water environmental values in existing natural waterways.

-If the proposed development involves a non-tidal artificial waterway:

-- a. environmental values in downstream waterways are protected, and - b. any groundwater recharge areas are not affected, and - c. the location of the waterway incorporates low lying areas of a catchment connected to an existing waterway, and - d. existing areas of ponded water are included, and

-Non-tidal artificial waterways are located:

-- a. outside natural wetlands and any associated buffer areas, and - b. to minimise disturbing soils or sediments, and - c. to avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas.

-Any non-tidal artificial waterway is located in a way that is compatible with existing tidal waterways.

-AO4.1

-Where a non-tidal artificial waterway is located adjacent to, or is connected to, a tidal waterway by means of a weir, lock, pumping system or similar:

-- a. there is sufficient flushing or a tidal range of >0.3 m, or - b. any tidal flow alteration does not adversely impact on the tidal waterway, or - c. there is no introduction of salt water into freshwater environments.
+Editor's note: Local area stormwater management planning may include or waterway management plans, Healthy Waters Management Plans, Water Quality Improvement Plans, Natural Resource Management Plans.

+Urban Stormwater Quality Management Plans, or Catchment

+Performance outcomes Acceptable outcomes PO2 Development does not discharge wastewater to a waterway or off site unless demonstrated to be best practice environmental management for that site.
+AO2.1 A wastewater management plan (WWMP) is prepared by a suitably qualified person and addresses: a. wastewater type, and b. climatic conditions, and c. water quality objectives (WQOs), andd. best-practice environmental management, and AO2.2 The WWMP provides that wastewater is managed in accordance with a waste management hierarchy that: a. avoids wastewater discharges to waterways, or b. if wastewater discharge to waterways cannot practicably be avoided, minimises wastewater discharge to waterways by re-use, recycling, recovery and treatment for disposal to sewer, surface water and groundwater.
+PO3 Any non-tidal artificial waterway is located in a way that is compatible with the land use constraints of the site for protecting water environmental values in existing natural waterways.
+AO3.1 If the proposed development involves a non-tidal artificial waterway: a. environmental values in downstream waterways are protected, and b. any groundwater recharge areas are not affected, and c. the location of the waterway incorporates low lying areas of a catchment connected to an existing waterway, and d. existing areas of ponded water are included, and AO3.2 Non-tidal artificial waterways are located: a. outside natural wetlands and any associated buffer areas, and b. to minimise disturbing soils or sediments, and c. to avoid altering the natural hydrologic regime in acid sulfate soil and nutrient hazardous areas.
+PO4 Any non-tidal artificial waterway is located in a way that is compatible with existing tidal waterways.
+AO4.1 Where a non-tidal artificial waterway is located adjacent to, or is connected to, a tidal waterway by means of a weir, lock, pumping system or similar: a. there is sufficient flushing or a tidal range of >0.3 m, or b. any tidal flow alteration does not adversely impact on the tidal waterway, or c. there is no introduction of salt water into freshwater environments.